In a highly competitive job market, employers look for candidates who show initiative and a willingness to work.

 Finding an Internship

-Caymanian students are lucky to have such a wide variety of work experience opportunities available to them which cater to various interests and skill sets.
+Caymanian students are fortunate to have a variety of work experience opportunities available to them which cater to various interests and skill sets.
+Students will find internships offered across a wide range of industries including law, accounting, creative, medical, conservation and more.

 If responding to a company’s advertisement, the application process will usually be specified in the ad’s fine print.
 In some instances, companies have their own application portals where applicants can upload the necessary paperwork.
 Usually, however, the process involves emailing a contact at the company with a cover letter and resumé.
 It is good practise keeping your resumé up-to-date, so that when it comes time to apply for work experience you have one less thing to prepare.